This post was updated in 2020.

 Luckily, there are great tools that can help you automate your social media presence.
 We tested every tool in this review to find which is the best for scheduling tweets and Facebook posts on the road.

-Bottom Line: HootSuite lets you schedule tweets and Facebook posts, and allows five accounts from a long list of social media networks that include Twitter, Facebook, LinkedIn, Foursquare, Tumblr, Flickr and Myspace.
+Bottom Line: HootSuite lets you schedule tweets and Facebook posts, and allows 10 accounts from a long list of social media networks that include Twitter, Facebook, LinkedIn, Foursquare, Tumblr, Flickr and Myspace.
 HootSuite lets you send the same tweet from multiple accounts.
 HootSuite uses a single dashboard to let you manage all of your social media accounts.

 The free plan’s tweet scheduling feature is a bit clunky, with awkward and time-consuming drop downs that you need to select for each individual tweet you schedule.
 Bulk scheduling is only available in the Pro plan.
 However, you can use the new Hootlet web browser extension Autoschedule feature to automate your tweets in the free HootSuite.